 I am sharing my story for every girl who lives in silence, and for every person to understand that all life has value and is worthy of protection.

 I was conceived in father/daughter rape-incest.
-My mother, Becca, was molested by her father throughout her children and was 15 when I was born.
+My biological mother was molested by her father throughout her childhood and was 15 when I was born.
 She was offered an abortion by a doctor who had asked her if she had been a “bad girl,” to which she responded that she had not, because she really had no understanding of what he father had been doing to her.
-This doctor completely failed to help her break free from the molestation.
+This doctor completely failed to help her break free from the molestation, incest and rape.
 In fact, Child Protective Services also failed to protect my mom, even though they were called by the school authorities, and while at school my mom told them what was happening.
 Nevertheless, they ultimately sent her home to be abused for several more years.
 Despite the pressure to abort, once my mom knew she was pregnant, she understood that a life was growing inside of her which she could not kill, and so, she refused the abortion and chose to bring me to birth.

 When I was born, she said she loved me like a baby doll, but did not know how to care for me.
 As a result, her parents, Ruben and Rosa, raised me as their own until I was around 4 years old.
-At that time, Becca told me that she was my mom.
-Since I didn’t believe her, I asked Ruben and Rosa if this was true, and they confirmed for me that it was indeed true — they said that what Becca said was correct and that she really was my mom.
-I remember feeling confused, and to help myself deal with the confusion, I would call Rosa mom or mamma, and Becca, I would call Becky or mother.
+At that time, she told me that she was my mom.
+Since I didn’t believe her, I asked Ruben and Rosa if this was true, and they confirmed for me that it was indeed true — they said that what birth-mom said was correct and that she really was my mom.
+I remember feeling confused, and to help myself deal with the confusion, I would call Rosa mom or mamma, and my birth-mom, I would call Becky or mother.
 I remember feeling weird in public because Becca was my sister to the public.
 Overall, I still saw Becca as my sister and friend, even though I knew she was my mom.
+(During this period of time from ages 0 until I was 10 years old, I knew my birth-mom and her siblings as my siblings.
+I grew to love them as such.
+Even after I found out the truth, I still loved these people as my siblings, except my birthmom.)

 My earliest memory of abuse is as a baby.
 My father, Ruben, started to physically and sexually abuse me from around 1 year of age until I was 10 years old.
 In once instance, my grandmother Rosa even caught him and threatened to divorce him if he ever did it again, but I was too scared to tell her what was happening.
 I knew what he was doing was bad, though I didn’t know the name for it.
 I knew that he was bothering me and I didn’t like it.
 He was a big man (350+ lbs) and he was violent, so I was terrified of him.
 I felt so dirty, defiled and ashamed.
 There are so many memories of the sexual abuse and a great deal of pain in recounting any of them.